 This latter statistic shows how important effective traffic safety laws are.
 While 10 percent may seem low, it’s too high.
 Regulations must deter and prevent those with such lax attitudes from getting behind the wheel after judging their own suitability to drive so poorly.

-An executive from certain Santa Ana Towing Service company commented on California’s need for stronger laws:
+An executive from a Santa Ana Towing Service company commented on California’s need for stronger laws:

 “Drivers getting behind the wheel with too much alcohol in their system are not just placing their own lives at risk, but others’ too.
 The report makes it obvious that California is not doing as much as it should to keep drivers and pedestrians safe.